blushint/DoAnWeb_Electronics/README.md

 ## License
 This repository is for educational and non-commercial purposes only.
 The authors do not publish, distribute, or license any dataset.
-Any crawling or external data usage must comply with the source website’s terms and applicable laws.

 ## Authors
 Developed by **Group 06**.